Cubic rational expressions over a finite field: Introduction

-More generally, it seems natural to study irreducible polynomials $F(x)$ arising through a transformation of higher degree, that is, obtained as described above but with $g(x)/h(x)$ a rational expression (also commonly called {\em rational function}) of arbitrary degree $r$.
-The special case where $g(x)=1$ is of particular relevance for practical applications because of its direct connection with {\em transformation shift registers,} see~\cite[Section~3]{Cohen+:TSR}.
-In a similar fashion as the above connection with self-reciprocal polynomials, a special case of polynomials arising through a transformation of degree $r$ occurs when looking at polynomials invariant under (pre-composition with) a M\"obius transformation of (compositional) order $r$, see~\cite[Lemmas~11 and~12]{MatPiz:self-reciprocal} for the cases of order three and four.
-However, unlike for quadratic transformations, those are very far from the general case, as we point out in Remark~\ref{rem:cubic-invariant}.
-Polynomials arising through a more general cubic transformation are addressed in~\cite{MatPiz:cubic-transformation}, where various enumeration formulas are found.
+A natural extension is a study of irreducible polynomials $F(x)$ arising through a transformation of higher degree, that is, obtained as described above but with $g(x)/h(x)$ a rational expression (also commonly called {\em rational function}) of arbitrary degree $r$.
+The special case where $g(x)=1$ is of practical relevance because of a direct connection with {\em transformation shift registers,} which have numerous applications including in the design of stream ciphers, see~\cite[Section~3]{Cohen+:TSR}.
+Polynomials arising through a more general cubic transformation were addressed in~\cite{MatPiz:cubic-transformation}, where various enumeration formulas were found.

+For such investigations it is desirable to have a classification up to equivalence, or at least a partial classification, of cubic rational expressions (or {\em cubic expressions} for short) over a finite field.
+That is the main goal of this paper.
+We should mention that the study of rational expressions up to equivalence may be interpreted in terms of certain extensions of function fields.
+At the end of Section~\ref{sec:equivalence} we review some literature on cubic extensions of function fields.
+We discuss its connections with our work, and point out how the available literature falls short of providing the explicit results that we need for applications such as those in~\cite{MatPiz:cubic-transformation}.
+In the present paper we take a more direct approach and bypass the interpretation in terms of function fields.